 Inside our bellies, we have an extensive intestinal lining covering more than 4,000 square feet (8-9 meters in length) of surface area.
-When working properly it does not “leak out” because of the tight barrier controlling what gets absorbed into the bloodstream.
-An unhealthy gut lining will swell as it becomes irritated and then inflamed, stretching the inner membrane, thus increasing the permeability of the gut wall, allowing partially digested food, toxins, and microorganisms to penetrate the tissues beneath it.
-When these foreign particles get into the bloodstream, the immune system goes into a reaction mode and can even begin to create antibodies against its own tissues.
-The gut becomes “leaky” and this triggers systemic inflammation and further changes in your gut flora (healthy bacteria) occur, that usually leads to problems within the digestive tract and beyond.
+It does not "leak out" when working properly because of the tight barrier controlling what gets absorbed into the bloodstream.
+However, an unhealthy gut lining will swell as it becomes irritated and then inflamed, stretching the inner membrane, thus increasing the permeability of the gut wall, allowing partially digested food, toxins, and microorganisms to penetrate the tissues beneath it.
+When these foreign particles get into the bloodstream, the immune system goes into a reaction mode and can even create antibodies against its own tissues.
+As a result, the gut becomes "leaky," which triggers systemic inflammation.
+Further changes in your gut flora (healthy bacteria) occur, which usually leads to problems within the digestive tract and beyond.

 When the semipermeable layer in your gut is compromised and allows toxins to enter your bloodstream, you experience adverse effects.

 What causes a leaky gut?

 - Toxins such as~food preservatives, heavy metals, fluoride chloride,

 - Glyphosate, which is a widely used herbicide, and other pesticides

 - Pesticides include all kinds of chemicals, biological agents, or disinfectants that get rid of pests.
 Herbicides are a type of pesticide used to target weeds and other unwanted plants specifically.

 And not to mention that as people age and they get closer to their 40's, in some people, it happens sooner; they lose up to 70% of their digestive enzyme production.
 Causing the body to slow down, not get enough nutrients, be flooded with inflammation, lowering their immune system response, and causing degeneration in the entire system, all coming from the gut.
 Without sufficient digestive enzymes, your body cannot recover the way it used to.